igniterealtime/openfire-pubsubserverinfo-plugin/readme.md

 in any official manner by the XMPP Standards Foundation, and this document is not yet an XMPP Extension Protocol (XEP).
 This plugin should be considered experimental.

+This plugin is what could be used by applications such as the [XMPP Network Graph](https://xmppnetwork.goodbytes.im)

 ## Installation
 Copy pubsubserverinfo.jar into the plugins directory of your Openfire installation.
 The plugin will then be automatically deployed.
 To upgrade to a new version, copy the new pubsubserverinfo.jar file over the existing